EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 	> &emsp;&emsp;&emsp;&emsp;<font color="red">Note:</font> <font color="blue">`Funky_plots.R`</font> expects command line arguments as below;<br>
 	&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;a. index of the simulated ST dataset [*options: 1, 2, 3* ] <br>

-	- For validating the reproduction results and cross-checking the numbers with the original analysis below R script will generate plots which can be compared with the plots in the original analysis.
+	- For validating the reproduction results and cross-checking the numbers with the original analysis below R script will generate plots that can be compared with those in the original analysis.

 	&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<font color="blue">`Rscript Init_env.R`</font> <br>